 Nuru FM is a registered community radio station.
 The radio is licensed by the Tanzania Communications Regulatory Authority to provide District Non-Commercial content services (Radio Broadcasting) in Iringa District, Mainland Tanzania, under Section 13 of the Electronic and Postal Communications Act, CAP.306 and Section 6 of the Tanzania Communications Regulatory Authority Act, CAP 172 of the Laws of Tanzania.
 NURU FM 93.5 was established by the Iringa Development of Youth Disabled and Children Care (IDYDC) as one of its department and became in operation since 2009.
 Currently, NURU FM operates with seven employees (six males and one female) and has fifteen volunteers (eighty males and seven females).

-In the year 2020/2021, at NURU FM Radio, we carried several activities but not limited to the following;
+In the year 2022/2023, at NURU FM Radio, we carried out several activities but not limited to the following;

-- Production of strategic programmes that cater to the Iringa community and its sub-communities
+- Production of strategic programs that cater to the Iringa community and its sub-communities

-- Developing proposals solicit funding, e.g. the Inter-news funding for Youth and Women education on electoral processes, particularly on the coming 2020 General Elections in October.
+- Developing proposals solicit funding, e.g. the Inter-news funding for Youth and Women's education on electoral processes, particularly in the coming 2020 General Elections in October.

 - Market and marketing activities – resource mobilization through the sale of airtime to various advertisers.